 These will be available for viewing prior to the start of the training, again to view at a time that works for you.

 What Will I Learn?

-• Recognize and assess imbalances in postural and movement patterns that are linked to common pain patterns in joints, muscles and fascia, with a firm grasp of helpful ‘body maps’ such as Janda’s ‘Crossed Syndromes,’ as well as the key myofascial meridians or ‘sutras’ governing posture and movement, as your guide in your observations;
+• be able to recognise and assess imbalances in postural and movement patterns that are linked to common pain patterns in joints, muscles and fascia, with a firm grasp of helpful ‘body maps’ such as Janda’s ‘Crossed Syndromes,’ as well as the key myofascial meridians or ‘sutras’ governing posture and movement, as your guide in your observations;

-• You’ll have a grasp of sequencing principles rooted in this knowledge, which you can apply to sequencing general classes, and also shorter remedial routines for working with individuals or small groups, focused on particular therapeutic problems.
+• have a grasp of sequencing principles rooted in this knowledge, which you can apply to sequencing general classes, and also shorter remedial routines for working with individuals or small groups, focused on particular therapeutic problems;

-• In general classes, you’ll be able to ‘read the room,’ recognizing the movement patterns of students that cause problems in their practice or could lead to injury, and know how to respond ‘on the fly’ and in real time, to adjust your sequencing to what you are seeing;
+• be able to ‘read the room,’ in general classes, recognising the movement patterns of students that cause problems in their practice or could lead to injury, and know how to respond ‘on the fly’ and in real time, to adjust your sequencing to what you are seeing;

-• You’ll have a deeper understanding of yoga terminology as informed by contemporary understanding of the nervous system, breath, and fascial systems, and will be able to relate these terms to practice in common-sense language.
+• have a deeper understanding of yoga terminology as informed by contemporary understanding of the nervous system, breath, and fascial systems, and be able to relate these terms to practice in common-sense language;

 Day One (Friday): Foundational Principles in Myofascial Lines and Movement Patterns — understanding the fundamental ‘Body Maps’ and their helpfulness in ‘reading’ bodies.
 Foundational principles of sequencing and ‘segmenting’ problem areas in kinetic chains in asana.